Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 Prompt:

 “I’m going to paste an existing article.
-Your job is to audit it for on-page SEO improvement opportunities — not a complete rewrite, just targeted upgrades.
+Audit it for on-page SEO improvements - not a rewrite, targeted upgrades.
+Specifically, identify:

-1. Where the primary keyword [keyword] is underused or missing entirely (title, H1, first 100 words, subheadings, meta description)
+- Where the primary keyword [keyword] is underused or missing (title, H1, first 100 words, subheadings, meta description)

-2. Any sections where the content is thin or where a competitor likely goes deeper
+- Sections where content is thin or where a competitor likely goes deeper

 [Paste article here]”

-That last element — the self-contained definition — matters more than it used to.
+That last element matters more than it used to.
 AI engines extract individual passages.
-A passage that requires three paragraphs of prior reading to make sense won’t get cited.
+A passage requiring three paragraphs of prior reading won’t get cited.
 A tight, standalone definition in paragraph two gets pulled constantly.
+AI-cited content is 25.7% fresher on average than content cited in traditional organic results [11].

 Prompt: